 An employee’s dependent spouse and children may receive up to 500 weeks of death benefits.
 However, a surviving spouse’s eligibility for death benefits ceases upon remarriage, and children’s eligibility ceases upon reaching age 18 or age 23 for full-time students.
 Children who are physically or mentally incapacitated from earning a livelihood after reaching those ages remain eligible for benefits up to the 500-week limit.

-Contact Calrke & Sampson today if you'd like to learn more about how we can help you and your business with an appropriate workers compesnation program.
+Contact Calrke & Sampson today if you'd like to learn more about how we can help you and your business with an appropriate workers compensation program.